Welcome | Sign In

 The emphasis on features and tools did a disservice to the application because it focused too much on its CRM 1.0 creds, Denis Pombriant, founder and principal of Beagle Research, told CRM Buyer.
 "This would have been a good opportunity to talk about CRM 2.0 and what Microsoft has planned for that."

 Microsoft, however, is looking beyond just tactical functionality to experiment with next-gen applications, albeit not necessarily in Web 2.0 mode.
-It is, for instance, conducting research around what makes applications "emotionally driven" for users, Kingstone said.
-"They want to establish more of a emotional connection to users" similar to what Mac fans feel for Apple (Nasdaq: AAPL) and its products.
-It's called Microsoft's "Feel It" Campaign, she added.
+It is, for instance, conducting research around what makes applications “emotionally driven” for users, Kingstone said.
+“They want to establish more of a emotional connection to users” similar to what Mac fans feel for Apple and its products.
+It’s called Microsoft’s “Feel It” Campaign, she added.

 EDS Announcement